k14s/design-docs/ytt/001-schemas/README.md

 - Sorbet (a typing system in Ruby): https://sorbet.org/docs/type-assertions
 - Kubernetes users requesting JSON Schema: https://github.com/kubernetes/kubernetes/issues/14987
 - JSON Schema Validation: https://json-schema.org/draft/2019-09/json-schema-validation.html

+# Closed Questions

+- _Is there a feasible way for a validation rule to get access to its siblings?_ **not now.** [details](https://github.com/k14s/design-docs/pull/1#discussion_r521425869)
+- _Are there needs around versioning schema?_ **Not for the foreseable future.** [details](https://github.com/k14s/design-docs/pull/1#discussion_r521426706)
+- _With the addition of a schema, the first data values file no longer serves that role.
+Could we improve the UX of adding multiple data value files by not requiring subsequent data values to be overlays?_ **Yes, which should be covered in [Part 8: Interactions with Existing Features](#Part-8-Interactions-with-Existing-Features).
+- _Could a user include both a data/value + schema/amend in the same file?_ **For now, no.... but maybe** [details](https://github.com/k14s/design-docs/pull/1#discussion_r521433218)